unstoppableayush/Backend/Readme.md

 - created route of `login` and `logout`.
 - added middleware in logout route.
 - cleared the cookie and logged out the user.

+## Access token and refresh token

+- Fix the bugs and make a login request using Postman.
+- created controller for `refreshAccessToken`

+## Writing update controllers for user

+- Added subscription model